sameepv21/Guidance_ML/Deployment.md

 # Steps for NGINX
 * Set Up AWS Instance
-    * Use LTS Ubuntu Version with SSD, General Purpose 64 bit X86 processor.
+    * Use EC2 with LTS Ubuntu Version with SSD, General Purpose 64 bit X86 processor.
     * Use t2.micro (for free tier)
     * Under storage section, add 30gb storage which is free under free tier.
     * Under configure security group, add All traffic for port 0-65535.